 What Kinds of Behaviors Can Prevent People from Making Smart Investing Decisions?

 By its very nature, investing is a complex endeavour combining elements of financial acumen, psychological resilience, and strategic foresight.
 However, numerous behaviours and cognitive biases can derail even the most well-intentioned investor from making sound decisions.
+This question lies at the heart of the discussion, as understanding these behaviours is crucial for success.
 This essay explores these detrimental behaviours by delving into mass psychology, technical analysis, and cognitive bias, supplemented by the timeless wisdom of historical figures like Hammurabi, Thales of Miletus, Pythagoras, Heraclitus, Socrates, and Plato.

 Mass Psychology and Herd Behavior